The Truth About Killer Dinosaurs: Outcome

-The T. rex is wandering through the forest looking for a tasty meal.
-It soon comes across two male Triceratops battling.
-While the two are done battling, the Tyrannosaurus singles one of them as a target.
-After picking its victim, the T-rex charges, but the Triceratops finds it just in time and turns away to face the hungry killer.
-The T-rex seizes the horn of the Triceratops and breaks it off.
-The herbivore tries to retreat again, but the T-rex chomps on his frill.
-After making a loud charge, the Triceratops slashes one of his horns into the T-rex's belly.
-The T-rex limps away, falls to the ground and slowly dies.
-The Triceratops then watches his attacker die and goes away to finish another day of eating.
+The T. rex is wandering through the forest looking for food.
+It soon comes across two fighting Triceratops.
+When the two are done fighting, the T. rex singles out one of them as a potential target.
+After picking its victim, the T. rex charges, but the Triceratops sees it just in time and turns around to face its attacker.
+The T. rex seizes the horn of the Triceratops and breaks it off.
+The herbivore tries to retreat, but the T. rex chomps on the Triceratops frill.
+After doing a mock charge, the Triceratops slashes its horns into the T. rex's belly.
+The T. rex limps away, falls down, and slowly dies.
+The Triceratops watches it die and then goes back to foraging.